Angry Birds maker Rovio looks to women to solve growth puzzle

 But earnings have been hit by rising marketing costs and by its 5G gaming platform Hatch which Rovio has not achieved the interest among investors that it had hoped for.

-Until now, Rovio’s games have been targeted at children, but now it is targeting adults with more money to spend on in-game purchases, such as additional moves or lives to keep playing.
+Until now, Rovio’s games have been popular among children, but now it is targeting adults with more money to spend on in-game purchases, such as additional moves or lives to keep playing.

 “Women 35-years-old and older are our Puzzle Studio’s main target audience.
 We have seen that women in this age group play this kind of games the most and usually they have the opportunity to spend money on the games,” Tams told Reuters.